- 1. Introduction to Biology2h 42m

 Dig Deeper into Introduction to Evolution and Natural Selection

-Evolution is the gradual change in populations over time through mechanisms like natural selection.
+Evolution is the gradual change in a population's traits over time through mechanisms like natural selection.

 Key Terminology